symfony/symfony-docs/components/http_foundation.rst

   Clears the bag;

-For simple applications it is usually sufficient to have one flash message per type, for example a confirmatio notice after a form is submitted.
+For simple applications it is usually sufficient to have one flash message per type, for example a confirmation notice after a form is submitted.
 However, flash messages are stored in a keyed array by flash `$type` which means your application can issue multiple messages for a given type.
 This allows the API to be used for more complex messaging in your application.

 Examples of setting multiple flashes::